AFWL/vpngate/README.md

 ## Description

-A simple Linux client for VPN Gate's public VPN relay network written in python3.
+A simple Linux client for VPNGate's public VPN relay network written in Python3.

 ## Installation